awsdocs/amazon-ec2-user-guide/doc_source/create-key-pairs.md

 #### [ PowerShell ]

 **To create a key pair using Amazon EC2**
-Use the [New\-EC2KeyPair](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2KeyPair.html) AWS Tools for Windows PowerShell command as follows to generate the key and save it to a `.pem` file\.
+Use the [New\-EC2KeyPair](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2KeyPair.html) AWS Tools for Windows PowerShell command as follows to generate the key and save it to a `.pem` or `.ppk` file\.

 For `-KeyName`, specify a name for the public key\.
 The name can be up to 255 ASCII characters\.

 For `-KeyType`, specify either `rsa` or `ed25519`\.
 If you do not include the `-KeyType` parameter, an `rsa` key is created by default\.
 Note that ED25519 keys are not supported for Windows instances\.

+For `-KeyFormat`, specify either `pem` or `ppk`\.
+If you do not include the `-KeyFormat` parameter, a `pem` file is created by default\.

 `KeyMaterial` prints the private key material to the output\.

-`Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem` saves the private key material in a file with the `.pem` extension\.
+`Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem` saves the private key material in a file with the the specified extension\.
+The extension can be `.pem` or `.ppk`\.
 The private key can have a name that's different from the public key name, but for ease of use, use the same name\.

 ```
-PS C:\> (New-EC2KeyPair -KeyName "my-key-pair" -KeyType "rsa").KeyMaterial | Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem
+PS C:\> (New-EC2KeyPair -KeyName "my-key-pair" -KeyType "rsa" -KeyFormat "pem").KeyMaterial | Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem
 ```

 ------